olivia-stewart-git/CodeTogether/README.md

 When adding new blazor or css files make sure to set their build action property as Content rather than the default of None

+To add a new migrations do `dotnet ef migrations add {migration name}` in the CodeTogether.Data project, the run the CodeTogether.Deployment project which will run ef database update and run the seeder

 # Deployment